Private health insurance costs are going up. A complete guide to your coverage options

-Sarah Gage is a senior editor on the Bankrate team.
+Sarah Gage is a managing editor on the Bankrate team.
 Sarah has more than 16 years of professional writing and editing experience, and she is passionate about providing clear, concise information that helps people take control of their personal finances.
 Her finance writing has been featured by Entrepreneur, Tally and Happy Money, among others.

 Outside of her work, Sarah enjoys camping, hiking, and planning her next rewards travel trip.